-RX-0201 is currently our leading drug candidate and has been in a Phase I clinical trial at Georgetown University's Lombardi Cancer Center since September 2004 and the University of Alabama at Birmingham since August 2005.
-The costs incurred for the clinical trial to date have been approximately \$800,000.
-As the main purpose of this clinical trial is to establish the safety of RX-0201, the parameters that determine the completion of this project are a direct function of the safety profile of this compound in humans.
-As this is the first time that RX-0201 has been administered to humans, the safety profile in humans is unknown and therefore, the number of doses required to determine the dosage at which the FDA safety endpoints are met is an estimate.
-If more doses are required than estimated, completion of the Phase I clinical trials may be delayed.
-Therefore, the costs, timing and efforts necessary to complete this program also are estimates.
-We currently estimate that the completion of the Phase I clinical trial will require approximately \$250,000 and anticipate its completion in the third quarter of 2006.
+The Phase I clinical trial of RX-0201, which took place at Georgetown University's Lombardi Cancer Center beginning in September 2004 and at the University of Alabama at Birmingham beginning in August 2005, was primarily to determine the safety and tolerability of the drug in patients with advanced cancer.
+We expect to file a complete final report of Phase I results with the Food and Drug Administration in early 2007.

+As the main purpose of the clinical trial was to establish the safety of RX-0201, the parameters that determined the completion of this project were a direct function of the safety profile of this compound in humans.
+As this was the first time that RX-0201 had been administered to humans, the safety profile in humans was unknown and therefore, the number of doses required to determine the dosage at which the FDA safety endpoints would be met was estimated.